jvshahid/mock4go/README.md

    was a pointer and it is equal to the argument using `==`
 2. `returnValues` can be any number of return values (or even omitted)
 3. `When` can be omitted if there's no a `Return` clause.
-4. Currently gomock doesn't check that the returnValues makes sense.
+4. Currently mock4go doesn't check that the returnValues makes sense.
 That means that your test may compile but panics during runtime.
 5. Make sure you run ResetMocks() after each test